Omkar-gd/SARS-Assignment/README.md

 # Partial Dependencies
 The composite primary key is (student_id, course_code).

-The following attributes depend only on student_id:
+These are the attributes depend only on student_id:
 - student_name
 - department
 - advisor_name
 - advisor_email

-The following attributes depend only on course_code:
+These are the attributes depend only on course_code:
 - course_name
 - instructor_name
 - instructor_email

-The following attributes depend on both student_id and course_code:
+These are the attributes depend on both student_id and course_code:
 - enrollment_year
 - marks_obtained